sedwards2009/extraterm/docs/extensions_typescript.md

 }
 ```

-Getting the type of the `context` parameter makes it much easier to get the correct types for everything else.
+Having the correct type for the `context` parameter makes it much easier to get the correct types for everything else.

 ## Suggested Project Structure